Countries That Jesus May Have Visited

 The Journey to Qana/Cana

-The next city on our journey is Cana, a town in the Galilee region, which was just a short walking distance from the home of Mary and Joseph in Nazareth.
-Jesus, his mother, as well as some of his disciples were attending a wedding there.
+The next city on our journey was Cana, a town in the Galilee region, which was just a short walking distance from the home of Mary and Joseph in Nazareth.
+Jesus, his mother, as well as some of his disciples, were attending a wedding there.
 This was where Jesus performed his first miracle of turning the water into wine.
 Archaeologists in Lebanon found six stone wine pots, among other evidence they claimed were used by Jesus to perform this miracle.

 Jesus Traveled to Lebanon